-If you came to this page via search engine, you may first want to read Replacing Leaky Rotted Basement Windows – Part 1
+If you came to this page via a search engine, you may first want to FIRST read Replacing Leaky Rotted Basement Windows – Part 1 (click here)

 STEP 1 – NEW WINDOW PREPARATION

-I knew these protrusions would interfere when squaring, plumbing and/or leveling a window, so I took my trusty Stanley SurForm Planer and filed them down.
-Please note that each planer swipe removes quite a bit of material please so take your time in filing them.
+- I knew these protrusions would interfere when squaring, plumbing and/or leveling a window, so I took my trusty Stanley SurForm Planer and filed them down

 STEP 2 – REMOVE OLD WINDOW AND INTERIOR WINDOW TRIM

 - This is the part where it gets a bit messy with rusted nails sticking out and concrete pieces flying all over the place

 - If you have any glass windows or any other breakable objects near by, either cover them up with a sturdy cardboard or relocate them temporarily

 Make sure to wear your work gloves, goggles and ear protection when hammering away.
 It will be hard to continue when your ears are ringing and can’t see when small concrete shards are hitting your eyes.